All Articles

 The takeaway

 From saving energy to saving water, integrating these five fundamental principles in your home can help you embark on a journey toward a greener, more sustainable lifestyle.
-They may also make your home more desirable13 when it’s time to sell.
+They may also make your home more desirable when it’s time to sell.

 When you’re ready to sell your Central Texas home — or find a new one that fits your green goals — remember that RBFCU’s preferred real estate partner, Kuper Sotheby’s International Realty, is here to help you move beyond your expectations toward an extraordinary real estate experience.